MicrosoftDocs/azure-docs/articles/cosmos-db/synapse-link-use-cases.md

 :::image type="content" source="./media/synapse-link-use-cases/real-time-personalization.png" alt-text="Azure Cosmos DB in real-time personalization" border="false":::

 * **Prepare & train predictive pipeline:** You can generate insights over the operational data across your business units or customer segments using Fabric or Synapse Spark and machine learning models.
-This translates to personalized delivery to target customer segments, predictive end-user experiences and targeted marketing to fit your end-user requirements.
+This translates to personalized delivery to target customer segments, predictive end-user experiences, and targeted marketing to fit your end-user requirements.
 )
 ## IOT predictive maintenance

 Industrial IOT innovations have drastically reduced downtimes of machinery and increased overall efficiency across all fields of industry.
 One of such innovations is predictive maintenance analytics for machinery at the edge of the cloud.

-The following is an architecture leveraging the cloud native HTAP capabilities in IoT predictive maintenance:
+The following is an architecture using the cloud native HTAP capabilities in IoT predictive maintenance:

 :::image type="content" source="./media/synapse-link-use-cases/iot-predictive-maintenance.png" alt-text="Azure Cosmos DB in IOT predictive maintenance" border="false" :::

 * **Prepare & train predictive pipeline:** The historical operational data from IoT device sensors could be used to train predictive models such as anomaly detectors.
 These anomaly detectors are then deployed back to the edge for real-time monitoring.
 Such a virtuous loop allows for continuous retraining of the predictive models.

 * **Operational reporting:** With the growth of digital twin initiatives, companies are collecting vast amounts of operational data from large number of sensors to build a digital copy of each machine.
-This data powers BI needs to understand trends over historical data in addition to ecent hot data.
+This data powers BI needs to understand trends over historical data in addition to recent hot data.

 ## Related content